 \end{example}

-\textbf{Triangular arrays $\Tri_G(F)$ for arbitrary $G$.} Similarly, we can encode all left-degree sequences by introducing the arrays $\Tri(F)$ used in Theorem \ref{multisetequality}.
-To do this we view $E(G)$ as a multiset, so we formally view each copy of a multiple edge $(j,i)$ as a distinct element.
-Let $F$ vary over subsets of $E(G\backslash 0)$, and define $\Tri_G(F)$ from (the general version of) $\Tri_G(\emptyset)$ as before using the numbers $f_{i,\,j}$ of (\ref{fijnumbers}) and treating each $a_{i,\,j}^{(m)}$ identically for different $m$.
+Defining $\Tri_G(F)$ for arbitrary $G$ is requires analogous modifications.
+View $E(G)$ as a multiset, so we formally view each copy of a multiple edge $(j,i)$ as a distinct element.
+Let $F$ vary over subsets of $E(G\backslash 0)$, and define $\Tri_G(F)$ from (the general version of) $\Tri_G(\emptyset)$ as before using the numbers $f_{ij}$ of (\ref{fijnumbers}) and treating each $a_{ij}^{(m)}$ identically for different $m$.

-\begin{example} With $G$ as in Example \ref{generalizedtriarrayexample} and $F=\{(1,2),\,(1,2),\,(2,3)\}$, the array $\Tri(F)$ is given by
+\begin{example} With $G$ as in Example \ref{generalizedtriarrayexample} and $F=\{(1,2),(1,2),(2,3)\}$, the array $\Tri(F)$ is given by

 \end{example} Using the definition of $\Tri_G(F)$ for arbitrary graphs $G$, we can extend the definitions of $\Sol_G(F)$ and $\LD(G,F)$ from simple graphs to arbitrary graphs $G$.
-As in Proposition \ref{tapisflowpolytope}, for each $F\subseteq E(G\backslash 0)$ the polytope $\poly(\Tri_G(F))$ is integrally equivalent to the flow polytope of a graph $\gr(G)$, a straightforward generalization of Definiton \ref{tagsimplefinalversion}.
-The proofs of Theorem \ref{isomorphism} and its Corollaries then go through with minor changes.
-In particular, we have the following crucial result.
+As in Proposition \ref{tapisflowpolytope}, for each $F\subseteq E(G\backslash 0)$ the polytope $\poly(\Tri_G(F))$ is integrally equivalent to the flow polytope of a graph $\gr(G)$, a straightforward generalization of Definition \ref{tagsimplefinalversion}.
+The proofs of Theorem \ref{isomorphism} and Corollary \ref{cor:LGSNP} then go through with minor changes.
+In particular, we have the following summary result.

-\begin{theorem} Let $G$ be a graph on $[0,n]$, $\rho$ be the map that takes a triangular array in any $\Sol_G(F)$ to its first column $\left(a_{n,\,1}^{(1)}, \ldots, a_{n,\, n}^{(1)}\right)$, and $\psi$ be the map that takes a flow on $\widetilde{G}\backslash \{s,0\}$ to the tuple of its values on the edges $\{(j,t):\, j\in[n] \}$.
+\begin{theorem} Let $G$ be a graph on $[0,n]$, $\rho$ be the map that takes a triangular array in any $\Sol_G(F)$ to its first column $\left(a_{n1}^{(1)}, \ldots, a_{n n}^{(1)}\right)$, and $\psi$ be the map that takes a flow on $\widetilde{G}\backslash \{s,0\}$ to the tuple of its values on the edges $\{(j,t)\mid j\in[n] \}$.
 For $F\subseteq E(G\backslash 0)$, recall the netflow vector

 Then for each $F\subseteq E(G\backslash 0)$,

 \end{theorem}